semgrep/semgrep-docs/docs/ignoring-findings.md

 !!! danger
     Note that `.semgrepignore` is only used by Semgrep CI.
 It isn’t honored when running `semgrep` on the command line.

-Semgrep CLI will respect the presence of a .gitignore in the project and will not scan any paths present in the git ignore.
+Semgrep will respect the presence of a `.gitignore` in the project and will not scan any paths present in the git ignore.
 This behavior can be disabled by using the flag `--no-git-ignore`.

 If there are files that you want to track in Git but have Semgrep ignore, Semgrep CI (but _not_ the CLI) respects a `.semgrepignore` file that follows a similar convention to the `.gitignore`.
 For example: